 Then by selecting appropriate phases, useful gates up to some known correction may be implemented.
-For example, Fig.~\ref{fig:single_qubit_noB} shows the sequence of phase gates and measurements needed to perform a Hadamard gate on the logical qubit $\ket{\psi}$ up to a Pauli-$y$ correction.
-The only measurement outcomes that determine the correction is the ancila qubit measurement $s$ at the end of the sequence; the entangling measurement result does not contribute.
-The same tools can be used to implement a two qubit entangling gate with two ancila qubits.
+For example, Fig.~\ref{fig:single_qubit_noB} shows the sequence of phase gates and measurements needed to perform a Hadamard gate on the logical qubit $\ket{\psi}$ without any Pauli correction.
+The only measurement outcomes that determine the correction is the ancilla qubit measurement $s$ at the end of the sequence; the entangling measurement result does not contribute.
+The same tools can be used to implement a two qubit entangling gate with two ancilla qubits.
 The measurement and phase gate sequence needed is given in Fig.~\ref{fig:two_qubit_noB}(a).
-The resulting two qubit unitary of the sequence given in Fig.~\ref{fig:two_qubit_noB}(a) is shown in Fig.~\ref{fig:two_qubit_noB}(b) including the single Pauli-$x$ correction given by the measurement results $s_1+s_2$ of the measurement of the ancila.
+The resulting two qubit unitary of the sequence given in Fig.~\ref{fig:two_qubit_noB}(a) is shown in Fig.~\ref{fig:two_qubit_noB}(b) including the single Pauli-$x$ correction given by the measurement results $s_1+s_2$ of the measurement of the ancilla.
 This is a demonstration of implementing a Clifford gate group with the proposed scheme.
 This is done for simplicity to demonstrate that a universal gate set can be implemented, however, non-Clifford two qubit gates are possible with the same tools.

-For the single qubit gate scheme the entangling measurement with the measurement on the ancila qubit does not allow for leakage of the logical qubit, regardless of the phase gates used and the or ancila qubit initial state.
-The two qubit gate example given also surpreses leakage, however, this is due to the selection of the phase gates, initial ancila states, and measurement sequence and is therefore a significant factor to consider when designing gates within this scheme.
+For the single qubit gate scheme the entangling measurement with the measurement on the ancilla qubit does not allow for leakage of the logical qubit, regardless of the phase gates used and the or ancilla qubit initial state.
+The two qubit gate example given also surpreses leakage, however, this is due to the selection of the phase gates, initial ancilla states, and measurement sequence and is therefore a significant factor to consider when designing gates within this scheme.
 The gate times of both the single and two qubit gates are limited by the single qubit phase gates.
 Assuming an exchange coupling of $J=\unit[160]{MHz}$\cite{reed2016reduced} gate times of $\sim\unit[80]{ns}$ for the Hadamard and $\sim\unit[140]{ns}$ for the rotated $CZ$ gates shown in Fig.~\ref{fig:single_qubit_noB} and Fig.~\ref{fig:two_qubit_noB} respectively.